France: Package bomb explodes in Lyon 'attack' | DW | 24.05.2019

-At least eight people have been injured when a parcel bomb exploded, according to French authorities.
+At least eight people have been injured in an explosion in the French city of Lyon, according to French authorities.
 French President Emmanuel Macron has described it as an "attack."

 At least eight people have been injured in an explosion in the French city of Lyon.
 The French Interior Ministry said the victims received minor injuries.

+Police have cordoned off the area.
+Local media said authorities are concerned there could be similar packages in the area.

-France has been on high-alert since the "Islamic State" militant group launched a series of attacks in Paris, killing 130 people and injuring scores more.
+France has been on high-alert since the "Islamic State" militant group launched a series of attacks across Paris, killing 130 people and injuring scores more.

 Read more: Is France's deradicalization strategy missing the point?